 -cucumber, celery, sugar snap peas or other crunchy veggies

-Use the above guidelines to help you get set up, and when you’re ready for a done for you meal plan that includes these kinds of foods in tasty and delicious recipes with daily menus, weekly grocery lists, food prep steps and is gluten and dairy free (and has vegetarian and pescetarian options), shop my meal plans!
+Use the above guidelines to help you get set up, and when you’re ready for a done for you meal plan that includes these kinds of foods in tasty and delicious recipes with daily menus, weekly grocery lists, food prep steps and is gluten and dairy free (and has vegetarian and pescetarian options), get the Body Fuel System!